ABOUT US

 -

-Executive Producer of Thurrock International Film Festival
+Executive Festival Director of Thurrock International Film Festival

 Jun Noh is a London-based filmmaker, writer, and producer with a background in acting and storytelling.
 A graduate of London Academy of Music and Dramatic Art (LAMDA), he works across theatre, film, and audio, with a focus on amplifying underrepresented narratives.
 He co-founded Kobold Blue Productions, creating multidisciplinary works that spotlight marginalised voices and confront urgent social issues.
 His play Things Between Heaven and Earth was staged at major UK festivals and later adapted into a short film.
 Jun also serves as executive producer on An Important Man with Flying Colours Productions.
 His work often explores identity, displacement, and psychological depth through a visually striking and emotionally layered style.
 He is passionate about independent cinema and committed to creating bold, resonant stories that spark dialogue and change.Description text goes here